 Recall the words of hockey great Wayne Gretzky, who said, “Good players go where the puck is; I go to where the puck is going to be.”

 Then there are those other ideas that seem great, but just don’t have what it takes to make it in the market.
-They could, however, be great in another market vertical, such as the technology developed to assist in hospital billing which became a way for schools to improve their tuition capture, or the super strong adhesive that 3M was trying to develop that turned into an adhesive that didn’t adhere very well, thereby creating Post-It Notes.
+They could, however, be great in another market vertical, such as the technology developed to assist in hospital billing which became a way for schools to improve their tuition capture, or the super strong adhesive that 3M was trying to develop that turned into an adhesive that didn’t adhere very well, which became the genesis for Post-It Notes.

 This story from NPR spotlights Dr. John Hattie, an educational researcher with a Ph.D. in statistics and measurement.
 While big ideas might sound like they could be “the next big thing” for learning, Hattie says the statistics tell the real story.

 Visit http://www.npr.org/sections/ed/2015/08/13/430050765/five-big-ideas-that-don-t-work-in-education for the complete article.

 For a compilation of works by Dr. John Hattie, visit https://www.amazon.com/John-Hattie/e/B001JSFFRK